gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 "This," said Barclay, hefting the woodenhandled weapon, tipped with its two sharppointed, charged conductors, "is going to be rather necessary, I take it.
 Is the power plant assured?"

 Dutton nodded sharply.
 "The automatic stoker bin is full.
 The gas power plant is on stand-by.
 Van Wall and I set it for the movie operation and — we've checked it over rather carefully several times, you know.
-Anything those wires touch, dies," he assured them grimly "_I_ know that."
+Anything those wires touch, dies," he assured them grimly, "_I_ know that."

 Dr. Copper stirred vaguely in his bunk, rubbed his eyes with fumbling hand.
 He sat up slowly, blinked his eyes blurred with sleep and drugs, widened with an unutterable horror of drug-ridden nightmares.
 "Garry," he mumbled, "Garry — listen.
-Selfish-from hell they came, and hellish shellfish — I mean self — Do I?
+Selfish — from hell they came, and hellish shellfish — I mean self — Do I?
 What do I mean?" he sank back in his bunk, and snored softly.

 McReady looked at him thoughtfully.
 "We'll know presently," he nodded slowly.
 "But selfish is what you mean all right.
 You may have thought of that, half-sleeping, dreaming there.
 I didn't stop to think what dreams you might be having.
 But that's all right.
 Selfish is the word.
 They must be, you see."
 He turned to the men in the cabin, tense, silent men staring with wolfish eyes each at his neighbor.
 Selfish, and as Dr. Copper said _every part is a whole_.
 Every piece is self-sufficient, an animal in itself.